Q. Are mosquitoes a problem?

 Q. How much is the Sunset Cruise?

-A. We charge £75 per couple for the 2.5 - 3 hour trip, accompanied by your guide and our boatman.
-This includes a bottle of our South African house wine.
-Details are in each lodge and it can be booked ahead or when you arrive.
-We have a small boat which takes up to four people and a larger one for up to 12 guests.
+A. We charge £80 per couple for the 2.5 - 3 hour trip (£120 for 4 people), accompanied by your guide and our boatman.
+Details are in each lodge and it can be booked when you arrive.
 We can't guarantee sole use of a boat if we are busy but we do our best to accede to all our guests' requests.